 |Cost:||FREE and Open to the Public|

 Colleen Wieck, Ph.D., is Executive Director of the Minnesota Governor's Council on Developmental Disabilities of the Department of Administration, a position she has held for the past 30 years.
 She earned her BA and BS degrees in psychology, political science, social studies, and special education with summa cum laude honors and her master's degree is in school psychology.
 Her Ph.D. is in Educational Psychology with supporting areas in Public Affairs and Industrial Relations from the University of Minnesota.
-Dr. Wieck has produced over 135 publications with the DD Council, five videotapes and a two disk CD-ROM winning several national media awards.
+Wieck has produced over 135 publications with the Developmental Disabilities Council, and has won several national media awards for video and digital media productions.
 She produced a series of 30 public policy papers about the Welsch consent decree, eight public policy papers about planning for the closure of the state hospital system in Minnesota, five public policy briefing books for public officials including A New Way of Thinking and several publications devoted to personal futures planning and self-determination.
 She is the primary creator of Partners in Policymaking, a leadership training program for adults with disabilities and parents of young children with developmental disabilities.
 She has given over 850 speeches and received over 55 awards.

 Douglas Fuchs received his Ph.D. from the University of Minnesota in educational psychology with an emphasis in special education and school psychology.
 He currently holds the Nicholas Hobbs Endowed Chair in Special Education and Human Development at Peabody College of Vanderbilt University, where he is also co-director of the Vanderbilt Kennedy Center Reading Clinic.
 Dr. Fuchs has been principal investigator of 35 federally-sponsored research grants, most of which have come from the U.S. Department of Education.
 He is the author or co-author of more than 200 articles in peer-review journals, and has won best paper awards for several of these publications, including the American Educational Research Association's Palmer O. Johnson Award, the American Psychological Association's Fellows' Award (Division 16), the Samuel A. Kirk Award (Division for Learning Disabilities of the Council for Exceptional Children), and Best Paper of the Year Award (National Association of School Psychologists).
 From 1987 to 2002, he was co-editor of The Journal of Special Education.